subsquid/docs/docs/subsquid-network.md

 ### What is a Subsquid Archive?

 Archive is a specialized data lake for on-chain data, optimized for batch data access.
 The Archive API is meant to be used as a data source for Squid SDK processors.
-All the Archives together, with the network of worker nodes, forms the Subsquid Decentralized Data Lake
+All the Archives together, with the network of worker nodes, form the Subsquid Decentralized Data Lake.

 ### What chains are currently supported by Subsquid’s decentralized data lake and SDK?